liuexp/fatworm/README.md

 TODO
 ====================
+* BigDecimal: reconstruction from string, what about the scale?
 * comparisons with Mysql
 * comparisons with NULL: store as NULL, only convert it on getObject; see MySQL's result on